 If you have a contract to build, the grant is paid to the builder with the first progress payment.

 If you’re an owner-builder, you’ll receive the grant once you submit a Certificate of Occupancy.

 If you’ve already purchased your first home, as long as you’re still within the first 12 months of the settlement date, and you meet the eligibility requirements, you can still apply for the grant.

-When you apply for a home loan with a mortgage broker at Positive Home Loans, we will help you to apply for any grants or other benefits that you might be eligible for.
+When you apply for a home loan with a Home Lending Specialist at Positive Home Loans, we will help you to apply for any grants or other benefits that you might be eligible for.
 Simply make an appointment or call 1300 366 287.